August 1, 2013 by kuanfoodfetish

-After spending almost 15 mins stuck at the intersection it was obvious we were no Olympics Casino Online star.
+After spending almost 15 mins stuck at the intersection it was obvious we were no Olympics star.
 Forget local cuisine, we quietly retreated to the end of the street where there were less people!

 We did however sample some other simpler snacks available at our corner of the street… without having to compete with the mob thank you very much.

 Snacks like Bakso Ayam and Mee Goreng which we ordered to share.
 Not exclusive to Yogyakarta but still Indonesian flavor nonetheless.
 I have to admit that the Bakso that i had in Bali is my favorite, the bakso soup here is a little diluted.
 I do absolutely love the chili condiment that comes with the noodles though.
 Spicy and zesty!